JuhoJUNG-Kr/JuhoJUNG-Kr/README.md

 <a href="https://www.google.com/" target="_blank"><img src="https://img.shields.io/badge/juhojung293@gmail.com-EA4335?style=flat-square&logo=Gmail&logoColor=white"/></a>

-👋 Hi THere!
+👋 Hi There!
 I'm Juho from Korea, currently living in France!

 I used to be a cook in a Michelin star restautrant 👨‍🍳